How to prepare for a lesson observation review

 Depending on the feedback you receive, formulate a plan around how you are going to take action.
 This almost certainly will mean goal-setting to some degree.
 And that’s no bad thing.
 Goal setting increases the likelihood of us achieving targets, improving our performance and satisfaction along the way.
 So, if appropriate, draw up some actionable goals and timeline them out.
 A thorough goal plan will only improve your development and success.

 Ask for help when you need it

 But asking for help in any job is a key skill.
-If you don’t know how to achieve what’s being discussed in your lesson observation review, speak up.
+Especially if you're not sure how to achieve what’s being discussed in your lesson observation review.
 Ask for guidance and support wherever you need it.

 Head into your next lesson observation relaxed and ready